 4. Infrastructure agility: Since your hardware configuration is managed by software, you can easily shift resources and workloads around the data center as needed.

 It’s all possible—without sacrificing visibility, control, or security.
 And remember, you don’t have to set this up alone.
-PC Connection’s team of experts can help you build a software-defined data center that meets the exact needs of your organization.
+Connection’s team of experts can help you build a software-defined data center that meets the exact needs of your organization.
 To learn more about what a software defined data center and tools like the VMware vCloud Suite can do for your organization’s cloud initiatives, check out our solutions story.